aveao/AveBot/README.md

 - Copy `avebot.ini.example` to `avebot.ini`.
 - Put the token, Room IDs and your Discord ID on the `avebot.ini` file.
 - Add your bot to your server.
 (Find the Client ID on same place as the one you found out the bot token, replace it with BOT_TOKEN on this link: https://discordapp.com/oauth2/authorize?client_id=BOT_TOKEN&scope=bot)
 - Run `run.sh` if you want it to be restarted automatically if it crashes, or just `python3 avebot.py` if you aren't worried about that.
+I recommend using pm2 and just running `pm2 start avebot.py --interpreter python3.6`, though.
 - Enjoy.